-The city's first fire truck—a 1923 American La France model purchased in 1948—is the feature of this museum.
-Fully restored, the truck is dedicated to the volunteer firefighters of the community.
-200 Main St. 817/491-6090.
+The city's first fire truck--a 1923 American La France model purchased in 1948--is the feature of this display.
+Open daily.
+200 Main St.

 This self-guided tour features 16 sites of historic interest along Oak Street in downtown Roanoke, including three Recorded Texas Historic Landmarks.
-A brochure is available at the visitor center or at www.roanoketexas.com.
+A brochure is available at the visitor center. www.roanoketexas.com

-This historic 1886 structure once housed the Silver Spur Saloon, which included an upstairs brothel and a dance hall.
+This historic 1886 structure once housed the Silver Spur Saloon, which included a brothel and a dance hall.
 Completely renovated, it's home to a visitor center and a museum of regional artifacts that tell the story of Roanoke's vibrant past.
-Open 10 a.m.–6 p.m.
-Mon.–Fri. and noon–8 p.m....
+Open 10 a.m.-6 p.m.
+Mon.-Fri. and noon-8 p.m.
+Sat.
+114...

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience